airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 image: assets/images/005_guides/2023-02-21-peltor-coms-troubleshooting/heading.png
 ---

-There are two main issues people face with a peltor coms setup, excluding damage.
-First issue being the need to amplify your microphone, secound being your wireing not matching.

 This guide will cover the basic steps to troubleshoot when your coms line is not playing nice.
+It will also provide an alternative solution if you cannot figure it out on your own or get stuck.

+There are two main issues people face with a peltor coms setup, excluding damaged wires.

 ### Scenario 1: Everything works, but your microphone is perceived very low.